MILSA (Mentoring intercultural Learning Through Study Abroad)

 2018: Publication of Intercultural Interventions in Study Abroad, edited by Jane Jackson and Susan Oguro, Internationalization in Higher Education Series.
 London and New York: Routledge.

 Susan Oguro is currently Director, Internationalisation in the Faculty of Arts and Social Sciences at the University of Technology Sydney, Australia.
 As an academic in the field of international studies, she has taught and coordinated student mobility programs for the past 15 years, including close collaboration with partners in Switzerland and Germany.
 Susan has published widely in the fields of intercultural, study abroad and languages education.

 Annie Cottier teaches the mentoring program Mentoring Intercultural Learning through Study Abroad (MILSA) to outbound students at the University of Bern.
 Annie’s background combines teaching, researching and publishing in the field of Cultural Studies and Literatures in English with as her profound interest in intercultural learning and her long-standing practical experience in student mobility.

 Colloquium on facilitating students’ intercultural learning through study abroad programs

 Organised by the University of Technology Sydney and the University of Bern, Switzerland

 Thursday, April 14 and Friday, April 15, 2016

-In collaboration with the University of Technology Sydney and the financial support of Stiftung Mercator Schweiz, the University of Bern is currently launching a project which aims to facilitate students’ intercultural learning through study abroad.
-In order to design and develop MILSA (mentoring intercultural learning through study abroad), experts including Prof. Jane Jackson from the Chinese University of Hong Kong and Prof. Fred Dervin from the University of Helsinki are coming to Bern on April 14 and 15, 2016, to particpate in an international colloquium.
+In collaboration with the University of Technology Sydney and the financial support of Stiftung Mercator Schweiz, the University of Bern launched a project which aims to facilitate students’ intercultural learning through study abroad.
+In order to design and develop MILSA (mentoring intercultural learning through study abroad), experts including Prof. Jane Jackson from the Chinese University of Hong Kong and Prof. Fred Dervin from the University of Helsinki came to Bern on April 14 and 15, 2016, to participate in an international colloquium.